Department of History

 I've taught at Berkeley, Columbia, Northwestern, and San Quentin State Prison.
 At Northwestern, I offer lectures on global history, U.S. foreign relations, and U.S. intellectual history.
 Syllabi here.Select research

-How to Hide an Empire: Geography and Power in the Greater United States (FSG, forthcoming)
+How to Hide an Empire: A History of the Greater United States (FSG, forthcoming)

 "The Greater United States: Territory and Empire in U.S. History," Diplomatic History (2016)